unhcr-americas/XlsFormUtil/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of {XlsFormUtil} is to bring additional functions when designing questionnaire.
+The goal of {XlsFormUtil} is to bring additional capacities when designing XlsForm questionnaires.

 Currently this includes: